There is a package-wide option that controls gargle’s verbosity: “gargle_verbosity”. The function

-TRUE, i.e. gargle defaults to being very quiet.
+It defaults to “info”, which is fairly quiet.
 This is because gargle is designed to try a bunch of auth methods (many of which will fail) and persist doggedly until one succeeds.
 If none succeeds, gargle tries to guide the user through auth or, in a non-interactive session, it throws an error.

 gargle_oauth_sitrep() provides an OAuth2 “situation report”.

 gargle_oauth_sitrep() is only relevant to OAuth2 user tokens.
-If you are using (or struggling to use) a service account token, Application Default Credentials, or credentials from the GCE metadata service,
+If you are using (or struggling to use) a service account token, workload identity federation, Application Default Credentials, or credentials from the GCE metadata service,

 gargle_oauth_sitrep() isn’t going to help you figure out what’s going on.

 gargle_oauth_sitrep(), for someone who has accepted the default OAuth cache location and has played with several APIs via gargle-using packages.